AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/02_Zookeeper_Tutorial.md

 To execute Zookeeper, go on the "Bin" directory and execute this command on each nodes : ```./zkServer.sh Start ```

-Your quorum of 3 node with Zookeeper is now ready.
+Your quorum of 3 nodes with Zookeeper is now ready.
 The next step is to install Apache-Spark.
 You can follow my tutorial :
 <span style="color:blue">[How to install and configure Apache-Spark](https://anthonyhoudaille.github.io//awsec2/01_Spark_Tutorial/)</span>